MurrellGroup/AxisOperations.jl/README.md

 ## Motivation

 Julia infamously struggles with "double wrappers", particularly on GPUs, triggering generic fallbacks that use scalar indexing.
-This can make users particularly wary when working with views and lazy permutations.
+This can make users wary when working with views and lazy permutations.
 In the case of `reshape`, the *structure* of the new shape relative to the old shape is completely neglected, and an array may for example become a reshape of a view:

 ```julia
 julia> x = rand(3, 4, 2);